sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 First, the filter is positioned in the upper left corner of the image.
 Here, the indices between the two matrices (picture and filter) are multiplied by each other and all results are summed, then the result is stored in the output matrix.
 Then move this filter to the right by 1 pixel (also known as a "step") and repeat the process.
 After the end of the 1st line, 2 lines are passed and the operations are repeated.
 After all operations are completed, an output matrix is created.
 The reason why the output matrix is 3 × 3 here is because in the 5 × 5 matrix the 3 × 3 filter moves 3 times horizontally and vertically.

 ## Non-linearity
 The Non-Linearity layer usually develops after all the Convolutional layers.
 So why is linearity in the image a problem?
-The problem is that since all layers can be a linear function, the Neural Network behaves like a single perception, that is, the result can be calculated as a linear combination of outputs.
+The problem is that since all layers can be a linear function, the Neural Network behaves like a single perceptron, that is, the result can be calculated as a linear combination of outputs.
 This layer is called the activation layer (Activation Layer) because it uses one of the activation functions.
-Rectified Linear Unit (ReLU) is one of the most used functions.
+[Rectified Linear Unit] (https://www.kaggle.com/dansbecker/rectified-linear-units-relu-in-deep-learning) (ReLU) is one of the most used functions.

 ![alt text](/assets/img/MNIST_blog/reLU.png "ReLU")